Who more than anyone deserves a special gift? The Irish mammy, who puts up with so much from her children and always looks after their needs.

 1. Take in an Irish show

 There's no better gift than that of your time so why not treat your Mammy to a night out on the town to see a brilliant Irish show.
-There's certainly no excuse with the amount to successful Irish shows doing the circuit.
+There's certainly no excuse with the number of successful Irish shows doing the circuit.

 2. Spa holiday in Ireland